 I strongly suggest testing your site with a (free) service such as Loadimpact to ensure it can withstand a sudden spike in traffic.
 If you find problems, here are some parameters to check:

-- "MaxClients" - should be tuned in file /etc/apache2/apache2.conf, accessible from Webmin > Servers > Apache Webserver > Global Configuration > Edit Config Files.
+- "MaxClients" - may be tuned in file /etc/apache2/apache2.conf, accessible from Webmin > Servers > Apache Webserver > Global Configuration > Edit Config Files.
 If it's too large your server will run out of memory, if too small you will restrict simultaneous users

 - In Webmin > Webmin Configuration > Advanced Options you can change the CPU priority for scheduled jobs